Mason-Lab-Code/.github/profile/README.md

 ### Personal access token

-* To create a personal access token, follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+* To create a personal access token, follow the [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 * Select "Tokens (classic)", not "Fine-grained tokens".
 * When selecting scopes/permissions, tick "repo".
 * Make a note of your personal access token.